 Illnesses and conditions.
 You may have a medical condition that's affecting your rest.
 Ailments like arthritis, sleep apnea, and restless legs syndrome can all make sleep a challenge.
 Treatment to help your condition may help you get some shut-eye.

 Medications.
 Some can keep you awake at night.
 Make sure your doctor knows about all the medications you take.
-She may suggest you adjust when to take it or how much you take.
-She may even be able to change your medication to something that won't affect your slumber.
+They may suggest you adjust when to take it or how much you take.
+They may even be able to change your medication to something that won't affect your slumber.

 Change.
 The older you get, the more likely you are to have some major transitions in your life.
 Things like illness, financial problems, or the death of a loved one cause stress, and that can make it hard to sleep.
 Talk to your family or meet with a counselor to find ways to manage your stress.